 (Waterfall, SDLC, AdaptiveSWDev, RapidAppDev, Agile -> DevOps)

-While all facets of Enterprise/IT Architecture rely upon it’s foundation of underlying technology via Infrastructure (systems, storage, network, virtualization, mgmt..), the origin and “root” objective of all IT (and computing in general) can be defined as enabling business applications or more broadly, the development of software to extend/ optimize human (enterprise) capabilities and productivity.
+While all facets of Enterprise/IT Architecture rely upon it’s foundation of underlying technology via Infrastructure (systems, storage, network, virtualization, mgmt..), the origin and “root” objective of all IT (and computing in general) can be defined as enabling/extending business productivity or more broadly, the development of software to extend/ enhance/ integrate (enterprise) capabilities.

 Given this premise, the Software Development “Waterfall” Model is where most legacy Enterprise Application Environments have been born.